HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/ddc/integrating_voltmx_foundry/index.md

     ![](../../../assets/WCM_Library_Component.png "WCM Library default components")

 2. Create an Appearances folder under Components.
-This is only so that your personalization components that use the DDC selection rule.
+This is to ensure that your personalization components use the DDC selection rule.
 Select pluggable resources can be found easily in one place.

     ![](../../../assets/WCM_Appearance.png "WCM Appearance")